Lima, Cusco, Sacred Valley, Machu Picchu, Manu Amazon.

 Avoid eating at food stalls on the street.

-Altitude sickness (altitude sickness) can avoid resting the first day of his arrival in the mountains and consume light meals.
+Altitude sickness (altitude sickness) can avoid resting on the first day of his arrival in the mountains and consume light meals.

 We recommend drinking “mate de coca”.